gaoyi439/CTL/README.md

  # CTL

  This code gives the implementation  of the paper "Multi-Label Learning with Multiple Complementary Labels".
-The appendix is shown in the .pdf file.
+The paper and appendix can be found at [here](https://gaoyi439.github.io/papers/TPAMI2024_without_acknowledgement.pdf).

  Requirements
 - Python >=3.6